alokprasad/fastspeech_squeezewave/README.md

 # fastspeech_squeezewave
-Integration of Fastspeech Text to Mel generation and fast Vocoder Squeezewave ( CPU only)
+Integration of Fastspeech Text to Mel generation and fast Vocoder Squeezewave ( CPU only).
+This is one of the fastest TTS solution.

+@@ Can someone try on RPI (3 or 4 ) and update me timing information

 Code from